Capital punishment in France: Abolition

 Defended by lawyer Robert Badinter, child murderer Patrick Henry narrowly escaped being condemned to death on 20 January 1977, and numerous newspapers predicted the end of the death penalty.
 On 10 September 1977, Hamida Djandoubi was guillotined and became both the last person executed in France as well as the last person executed by beheading in the Western world, and by any means in Western Europe.
 On 18 September 1981, Badinterthe new Minister of Justiceproposed the final abolition of the death penalty in the National Assembly, the same day as the newly-elected socialist president François Mitterrand backed his efforts, and the National Assembly finally pushed abolition through that same year.
 Badinter had been a longtime opponent of capital punishment and the defense attorney of some of the last men to be executed.

+In 1980, French abolished the death penalty for juvenile offenders.
+The last execution of a juvenile was of 17-year-old André Vitel, who was guillotined in 1939.
+Vitel was sentenced to death for murdering his sister-in-law and six-month-old nephew during a robbery just a month after his 17th birthday.
+He was also the last French national to be publicly guillotined in France.
+Vitel was not the last juvenile offender to be executed by French authorities, however.
+Eighteen-year-old Võ Thị Sáu was executed by French military authorities in French Indochina in 1952 for several bombings that she carried out when she was sixteen.

+In 1976, a 17-year-old boy was sentenced to death for the murder of an elderly woman, but his sentence was commuted to life imprisonment by the president.